HAROS-framework/haros-design-docs/v4/python-pkgs.md

 The root cause of this is *coupling* - every component is tightly coupled to the metamodel, and any changes to that must propagate all the way up.

 This is not to say that this approach does not work.
-It does, but the development and installation process is likely to be more involved.
+It does, but the development process requires careful version and dependency management.
-Versions and dependencies have to be well managed.
+Perhaps some of it could be automated with scripts.

 ### Distribution: `haros-metamodel`